St. Maria de Castellabate

 St. Maria de Castellabate, fine art print 80 x 80 cm

-This piece, for example.
+This piece for example.
 I started working on it in May 2025, triggered by a photograph taken by my wife in St. Maria de Castellabate during our honeymoon.
-My initial idea was to describe the dusk and the play of light on a classical building that is right on the beach.
-After the initial draft, it took me months to finish it.
-I had breaks of several weeks in between versions, during which time I allowed the piece to evolve slowly in my mind.
+My initial idea was to capture the dusk and the play of light on this iconic yet simple classical building sitting right on the beach.
+After the initial draft, it took me several attempts spanning months to finish it.
+I had breaks of weeks on end in between versions, during which time the piece slowly evolved in my head without even touching it.

 Maybe it sounds silly, but traveling from A to B like this takes time, more so then effort.
 It needs time to ripe.
 To start understanding what it needs, or wants.
 This process can take ages.

-I find that weird.
-I work with digital technology, which should make creation fluent and maby even quick.
-But the way pieces slowly ripe makes it almost impossible to produce at a pace that modern media dictates.
+It’s a bit odd.
+I work with digital technology, which makes the actual process of creation fluent and swift.
+Changes are made within a few clicks.
+But the way these artworks slowly ripe makes it almost impossible to produce at a pace that modern media dictates.

 A sketch of a colourful digital artwork in progress in its imaging software.
 The scene depicts a vibrant Mediterranean building on the beach in Castellabate, Italy.
 It features bold geometric shapes and a warm sunset sky, with the building's orange and blue tones contrasting with the golden sand and tranquil sea in the background.